 If your business is seeking external expertise, a qualified auditor with a proven methodology such as TARA (Transference Avoidance, Reduction or Acceptance) for managing risks should be applied.

-If the auditor witnesses something that is not carried out in accordance with the policies, they will mark it against his quality control review checklist and look for reasons why the organization deviates from documented policy.
+If the auditor witnesses something that is not carried out in accordance with the policies, they will mark it against his quality control review checklist and look for reasons why the organization deviates from the documented policy.

 There might be cases where the documented policy no longer works well.
 If this is the case, the deviation is “all good” provided it better helps in achieving required objectives.
 In such a case the auditor will recommend updating the policy document.
-The auditor may also contribute to further improve the newly adopted procedures.
+The auditor may also contribute to further improving the newly adopted procedures.